B2B social media agency

 Why the long game in B2B social works

-81% of buyers have a preferred vendor by the time they first speak to sales
+81% have already chosen a preferred vendor before they even make first contact.

 How our service works

 We start by getting to know your business.
-We research your products and services and why they make a difference to your customers.
-We also discover why some firms chose you and others went with a competitor.
+We research your products and services to understand the difference they make for your customers.
+We also analyse your marketplace to understand why prospects choose you over your competitors.

-Then you tell us what success looks like.
-Of course you want more followers, more newsletter subscribers and more enquiries.
-But what else matters?
-Is it visibility to a specific audience or more traction for an upcoming product launch?
+Next, tell us what you want from your social media campaign.
+More followers, more newsletter subscribers and more enquiries are a given.
+Are you also after enhanced visibility to a specific audience or do you want to gain traction for a future product launch?

-The more we understand, the stronger your campaign.
-Here's how the process works:
+The more we know, the more effective your B2B social media marketing will be.
+Here’s how the process works:

 Step 1: choose your 13 weekly campaign topics